shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project_management/project_timeline.md

 **Task**: Final Documentation and Review

-- [ ] Finalize all project documentation, including the user manual, API documentation, and developer notes.
+- [ ] Finalise all project documentation, including the user manual, API documentation, and developer notes.
 - [ ] Review the entire project to ensure that all requirements have been met.
 - [ ] Submit the final project before the deadline.